 • Insurance certificate.

-• Certificate, diploma or other document on education.
+• Certificate, diploma or other educational document.

 • Statement.

-For previously employed people (optional)
+For previously employed people (additional)

 In order to receive benefits at the labor exchange, disabled people must provide an individual rehabilitation card.